Advocate for Local Control of Taxpayer Dollars

 The for-profit real estate affiliate purchases and develops a property.

-The for-profit charter management organization enters into a capital lease agreement with the for-profit real estate affiliate for the use of a facility.
+The charter management organization enters into a capital lease agreement with the for-profit real estate affiliate for the use of a facility.

 The non-profit charter school pays the lease note with the tax funds allocated to it by the state.